sedostheatre/sedos.co.uk/input/shows/2022-a-midsummer-night-s-dream.md

       \

       We are also building out the technical creative team (LX, Sound and Staging) so get in touch on [midsummer@sedos.co.uk](mailto:midsummer@sedos.co.uk) if you are interested.
+metaDescription: A Midsummer Night’s Dream, part of Sedos’ 2022 London season, plays at the Bridewell Theatre from 14-24 September 2022 – a queer look at Shakespeare’s classic play
 ---
 **A queer look at a classic.**

-Gig theatre with live music, dance, lip sync battles and classic Shakespeare all fused into one riotous night of theatrical comedy
+Gig theatre with live music, dance, lip sync battles and classic Shakespeare all fused into one riotous night of theatrical comedy.

+*A Midsummer Night’s Dream* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 14-24 September 2022.